woocommerce/woocommerce/plugins/woocommerce-blocks/docs/designers/theming/README.md

 #### Example

-For example, let's imagine you are building a theme and would like to customize the Product Price block styles, you can do so adding these properties in your `theme.json`:
+For example, let's imagine you are building a theme and would like to customize the Product Price block styles, you can do so by adding these properties in your `theme.json`:

 ```JSON
 "styles": {